jpihl/plotato/README.md

 # Plotato Django Project #
-Plotato is a django 1.4 web application for presenting customizable plots.
+Plotato is a django 1.4 web application for storing data and presenting it with customizable plots.

 ## Prerequisites ##